 An online broker available in over 50 countries and listed on the London Stock Exchange (FTSE 250 Index), and regulated by top-tier regulators like the FCA in the UK.
 It also offers a free Demo account to explore the Plus500 Webtrader with virtual money!

-1# eToro – Best for copy trading, stock and ETFs
+eToro at a glance: best for copy trading, stock and ETFs

 eToro is a well-known fintech startup and the leader in the social trading field, with over 30 million users worldwide.
 They give you access to different products such as ETFs, Stocks, Cryptocurrencies, and CFDs on Stocks, ETFs, Commodities, Forex, Indices, and Cryptocurrencies.
 Their platform is intuitive and simple to use, which is a good choice for beginners.
-Moreover, eToro offers commission-free stock and ETF trading (not all ETFs are commission-free).
+Moreover, eToro offers commission-free ETF trading (other fees apply).

 It is very simple to open an account and deposit funds, and you can even practice with virtual money (demo account).
-On the downside, USD is the only account currency accepted (base currency).
-As such, you will be charged a currency conversion fee upon deposit and withdrawal if you deposit in another currency (up to 0.50%).
+On the downside, eToro charges a withdrawal fee of $5.

 If you want to learn more, check out our eToro Review.